reapertrx/mercgg-arma/README.md

 For us to get a sense of active players, as well as for you to get a shiny MERC patch for your shoulder, apply for our unit [here](https://units.arma3.com/unit/ps2mercs)

 Once you are added to the unit, you can select the unit in your launcher to display your patch.

+### MERC Settings / Keybinds / Loadouts

+**Recommended for New Players**

+The two profile files in the [keybinds folder](https://github.com/reapertrx/mercgg-arma/tree/main/keybinds) contain basic graphic configurations, keybinds, and loadouts that are useful for new players to get into the game.
+These files will need to be downloaded and renamed to your current profile name.

+1. Make sure the game and launcher is closed.
+2. Find your Profiles folder, for myself on Windows 8.1, this is in my Documents folder, i.e., “C:\Users\Lepalose\Documents\Arma 3 – Other Profiles\Lepalose”.
+3. Save your current profile files!
+I renamed these to “Lepalose – Orig.Arma3Profile” and “Lepalose – Orig.vars.Arma3Profile“
+4. Copy your downloaded MERCLK.Arma3Profile and MERCLK1.vars.Arma3Profile  to your Arma 3 Profile folder.
+5. Duplicate the MERCLK files and rename the copies to your profile name, i.e., MERCLK – Copy.Arma3Profile –> Lepalose.Arma3Profile  and MERCLK.vars – Copy.Arma3Profile –> Lepalose.vars.Arma3Profile

+>Important:

+- Check for ArmA keybind conflicts with your TeamSpeak Push To Talk
+- Adjust audio volumes!
+Options -> Audio
+- Adjust gamma via Options -> Video -> Display and/or change video options as necessary.

+#### MERC Equipment Loadouts

+The text file in the [keybinds folder](https://github.com/reapertrx/mercgg-arma/tree/main/keybinds) contains the basic and vanilla-friendly loadouts for MERC.
+If you installed the profiles above, than these are already installed.
+If you have not, you can cut and copy the individual loadouts as desired from the text file.
+Make sure to download the file!

+1. Open the text file and locate a desired loadout (e.g., “Light AT”)
+2. Select from the start of title to the start of the next title
+3. Copy this text.
+4. Start Arma 3, or if it is already open, go to the Main Menu screen -> Tutorials -> Virtual Arsenal
+5. On the Virtual Arsenal, click Import
+6. Make any fine adjustments you want, and then Save